davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

     - `int argc` gives a count of the number of terms given on the command line (including `"./ls2"` as `argv[0]`)
     - `char *argv[]` is an array of strings, with `argv[i]` being the ith term given on the command line

-2. Your program will then run in one of *two modes*:
+2. ls2 operates in one of *two modes*:

     - **Mode 1:** The first mode runs when the user only passes the `path`.
 Your program should attempt to open the directory given by `path` and recursively show all files' name and size (in bytes).
 You do not need to worry about displaying anything other than regular files and directories (ignore anything that isn't a directory or a regular file).